x4m3/plcom/index.markdown

 Most of what I do is not listed here, usually I hack in something quickly or learn for personal research.

 ### Leopiccolino
 A simple shopping site where the owner can upload and remove items, customers add items to a shopping cart and contact the owner to place an order.
+(June 2019)
 <a class="link" href="https://leopiccolino.fr">
 	<i class="link__img material-icons">link</i>
 	<span class="link__title">leopiccolino.fr</span>
 </a>

 ### timelapse for canvas.place
-I created and maintain a timelapse of a virtual canvas where people place colored pixels to make art.
+I created and maintained a timelapse of a virtual canvas where people place colored pixels to make art.
+(April 2017 - January 2020)
 <a class="link" href="https://timelapse.canvas.place">
 	<i class="link__img material-icons">link</i>
 	<span class="link__title">timelapse.canvas.place</span>